Klamercho/Final-Project-Angular-Course/README.md

 В долната секция "Възможности и функционалности" са описани всички детайли по различните страници.

+## :bookmark_tabs: Features and Functionalities

+In this section all of included pages will be discussed - their functionalities, purpose and elements:

+1. Home page - A simple video background with some welcoming textbox.
+This page changes the Header component's text color to make it more visible on the video background.
+2. Services - Page which includes a simple overview of available services provided by the company.
+Links at the bottom lead to the "Culture" section.
+3. About us - Page which shows current employees of the company at the bottom.
+It also provides information about the company's core ideology
+4. Clients - Page which sends a GET request to the backend and visualizes the current list of Companies, KLM works with.
+It also includes their testimonies at the bottom.
+It includes the currently encorporated processes KLM provides for these customers
+5. Culture - Page which outlines the company's culture and values.
+6. Careers - Page which sends a GET request to the backend and displays all of the currently available career opportunities within the company.
+Users can use the filters to serch for a specific opportunity based on their prefferred location or keyword.
+When users search, a post request is send to the backend and then handleded to display only the relevant data.
+Each career can be clicked by unregistered users to get information about it.
+When a career is clicked, it redirects to a careers-details page
+7. Careers-Details - Page which contains information about a specific career.
+It sends a POST request with information about the career ID and then displays the response.
+If the user is not currently logged in the website, it will display a "Log in" Button, which the user can click to be redirected to the login page.
+If the user is logged, he can apply for the position, by clicking the "Apply" or he can logout by clicking the "Log out" button - which deletes the JWT token in their local storage.
+After a user applies for a position, it is added to their list of applied positions and a new message will be displayed on the screen, saying the user has already applied for that career.
+8. LogIn -

 # AttemptTwo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.